cristiancamilo070/todo_list_app/README.md

   - Add, edit, delete, and read notes using Firebase Functions
   - Translate user notes in real-time using the Google Cloud Translate API on Node.js

-- **Firebase Crashlytics:**
-  - Capture and analyze app crashes for improved stability

 ### Todo List Management

 - **Add, Edit, and Delete Tasks:**